next-page-tester/next-page-tester/README.md

 | **useDocument** (experimental) | Render [Document component][next-docs-custom-document]        | `boolean`          | `false`         |
 | **nextRoot**                   | Absolute path to Next.js root folder                          | `string`           | _auto detected_ |

-## Test helpers
+## Set up your test environment

+Since Next.js is not designed to run in a JSDOM environment we need to **tweak the default JSDOM environment** to avoid unexpected errors and allow a smoother testing experience:

+- Provide a `window.scrollTo` mock
+- Provide a `IntersectionObserver` mock
+- Silence `validateDOMNesting(...)` error
+- Remove initial `<head/>` element

-Next page tester provides an [utility to setup the expected JSDOM environment](/src/testHelpers.ts).
+Next page tester provides a [helper to setup the expected JSDOM environment](/src/testHelpers.ts) as described.

-Run the helper in your global tests setup (in case of Jest It is `setupFilesAfterEnv` file):
+Run `initTestHelpers` in your global tests setup (in case of Jest It is `setupFilesAfterEnv` file):

 ```js
 import { initTestHelpers } from 'next-page-tester';